2,3-Bisphosphoglyceric acid: High altitude acclimatisation

 2,3-BPG may also serve to physiologically counteract certain metabolic disturbances to the oxygen-hemoglobin dissociation curve.
-For example, at high altitudes, low atmospheric oxygen content can cause hyperventilation and resultant metabolic alkalosis which causes an abnormal left-shift of the oxygen-hemoglobin dissociation curve, and this can be counteracted by an increase in 2,3-BPG.
+For example, at high altitudes, low atmospheric oxygen content can cause hyperventilation and resultant respiratory alkalosis which causes an abnormal left-shift of the oxygen-hemoglobin dissociation curve, and this can be counteracted by an increase in 2,3-BPG.
 Traditional teaching has claimed that the physiologic increased 2,3-BPG seen at high altitudes is simply to make it easier for oxygen to be delivered in target tissues, but this mechanism by itself is refuted by the reasoning that the decreased oxygen affinity would also inhibit oxygen uptake in the lungs, and arguably result in a net decrease in total oxygen delivery to target tissues.